polzak/polzak.github.io/portfolio/fem/09-results-summary/README.md

 Note: if we run this locally – then we would get the CORS error.
 (Instead, use local server to open the index.html file.)

+- It's good to avoid setting fixed `padding-left` or `padding-right` values in an element that belongs to a box: you will not be able to set your box width using percentage values due to their fixed width.

 ### Useful resources

 - [position](https://developer.mozilla.org/en-US/docs/Web/CSS/position)